ADACS-Australia/Rombus/docs/content/getting_started.md

 **Now, go ahead and try to generate your own model.
 Just modify `my_project.py` and `my_project_samples.csv` to suit your needs and repeat the steps above.**
 ::: {note}
 Usually, Rombus won't be used to generate representations of trivial models such as this.
 It excels at furnishing representations of models which can take minites-to-weeks of CPU time to generate.
-Once a ROM is successfuly built for such a model, analyses can be performed with many orders of magnitude of speed-up.
+Once a ROM is successfuly built for such a model, analyses can be performed with orders of magnitude speed-up.
 :::